 Soft drinks and processed fruit juices contain corn syrup that will stimulate the production of uric acid.
-Also industrial pastries, cookies, cakes, and the like are loaded with sugar that will worsen your condition.
+Industrial pastries, cookies, cakes, and the like are also loaded with sugar that will worsen your condition.

 7-CoffeeIf you drink too much coffee it can be harmful for your health, so it’s best to drink only one or two cups a day at the most.

-When your level gets very high you experience gout and kidney stones.
+When your levels gets very high, you can experience gout and kidney stones.
 The most common symptoms include:

 - Pain in the big toe